SCIFIHISTORY.NET

 At the 1985 Saturn Awards (sponsored by the Academy Of Science Fiction, Fantasy, And Horror Films), Mary Woronov enjoyed a nomination in the category of 'Best Supporting Actress.'

 On this day in 1985 (in Sweden), The Last Starfighter soared onto the silver screen.
-Directed by Nick Castle, the SciFi feature starred Lance Guest and Catherine Mary Stewart, and here's the plot summary as provided by IMDB.com:
+Directed by Nick Castle, the SciFi feature starred Lance Guest, Robert Preston, and Catherine Mary Stewart.
+Here's the plot summary as provided by IMDB.com:

 "Video game expert Alex Rogan finds himself transported to another planet after conquering The Last Starfighter video game only to find out it was just a test.
 He was recruited to join the team of best starfighters to defend their world from the attack."

 A star is born!
 On this day in 1990, Paul Verhoeven's Total Recall enjoyed its first theatrical engagement ever for audiences in attendance of the film's premiere in Los Angeles, California.
-Starring Arnold Schwarzenegger and Sharon Stone, the SciFi flick was based on a tale by Philip K. Dick, and here's the plot summary from IMDB.com:
+Directed by Paul Verhoeven and based on a story from Philip K. Dick, the film starred Arnold 'Screw Your Freedom' Schwarzenegger, Michael Ironside, and Sharon Stone.
+According to our friends at IMDB.com, here's the plot summary:

 "When a man goes for virtual vacation memories of the planet Mars, an unexpected and harrowing series of events forces him to go to the planet for real."